 Sending text messages — or iMessages, SMS, and MMS messages — is one of the main things people want their smartphones to do, even more so than making phone calls.
 For many, it’s the primary way they stay in touch with friends and family.
 We send dozens of messages in a day with silly jokes, important information, images, and videos.
 All of these messages can be easily forgotten over time, however, or lost because of a simple mistake.
 After all, many of us have accidentally deleted a text conversation and neglected to back up our smartphones or tablets before an upgrade.

 The simplest way to preserve text messages is to save them, but doing so isn’t always as straightforward as it sounds.
-You can’t save a text as easily as an image, but it’s certainly doable — it’ll just take a few more steps than may be considered convenient.
-Lucky for you, we’re here to show you the options available to Android and iOS users, and break down how to use them.
+You can’t save a text as easily as an image, but it’s certainly doable — it’ll just take a few more steps that may be considered convenient.
+Lucky for you, we’re here to show how to save text messages in Android and iOS.
 You’ll be sharing texts in no time.

 How to save text messages in iOS